discoverygarden/objective_forms/README.md

 ## Troubleshooting/Issues

+### AJAX Issues

+If the messages:
+* `AJAX form elements may not work as intended; notify an administrator.` or
+* `Producing tamper-resistant serialization failed: AJAX form elements may be broken.
+Has the "encryption" module been configured?`

+are reported, the `encryption` module has probably not been configured correctly.
+See its documentation regarding an "encryption key" in your `settings.php`.

 Having problems or solved a problem?
 Check out the Islandora google groups for a solution.

 * [Islandora Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/islandora)